aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/findoptions/_index.md

 ### getValueTypeSensitive() {#getValueTypeSensitive--}

+<b>@deprecated.</b> Please use the 'valueTypeSensitive' property instead.
 Indicates whether searched cell value type should be same with the searched key.

 ```javascript
 getValueTypeSensitive() : boolean;